Information about FEMA's floodplain mapping activities that are currently underway in New Hampshire.

 - Rockingham County Coastal Study: FEMA is moving forward with finalizing preliminary flood maps issued in 2014 and 2016.
-It is expected they will become effective sometime in late 2019.
+It is expected they will become effective sometime in late 2019 or early 2020.

 - Waits/Pemigewasset Watersheds - Zone A floodplain boundaries have been updated using more recent/detailed topographic data and new engineering analyses.
 These updates will be incorporated into the flood maps at a later date.

 You can view the location of each of these projects on our interactive map.